Toberumono/WRF-Runner/README.md

     + Make sure that the number of values on lines that have per-domain values are equal to the value in max_dom
   3. Setting input_from_file to ".true." in time_control (make sure to set it for each domain)
   4. For NAM data, setting num_metgrid_levels to 40 and num_metgrid_soil_levels to 4 in namelist.input
-  5. For runs *not* using wget, settting interval_seconds in the time_control and share sections (This is computed from the grib->timestep subsection when wget is being used)
 3. Open the configuration file (configuration.json) in the directory into which you linked the WRFRunner.jar and configuration.json files.
 4. Set the working directory (general -> "working-directory") to an *empty or uncreated* directory.
-This is path from which the simulations will be run and where the timestamped output folders will be placed.
+  - This is path from which the simulations will be run and where the timestamped output folders will be placed.
-5. Configure the parallelization options in the general->parallel subsection:
+5. Configure the parallelization options in the wrf->parallel subsection:
-  1. If you expect to have multiple simulations with the same start time and wish to keep them, set "use-suffix" to true.
-  2. Set "is-dmpar" to false if you are using a non-DMPAR build of WRF.
+  1. Set "is-dmpar" to false if you are using a non-DMPAR build of WRF.
-  3. If WRF was compiled in DMPAR mode, set "processors" to the number of processors you would like to allow WRF to use.
+  2. If WRF was compiled in DMPAR mode, set "processors" to the number of processors you would like to allow WRF to use.
     + It is a good idea to set this value to at most two less than the number of processors (or cores) in your system.
+6. If you expect to regularly have multiple simulations with the same start time, and wish to have a constant folder-naming scheme, set general -> "always-suffix" to true.
-5. Configure the paths section (All of these *must* be absolute paths):
+7. Configure the path section (While these can be relative paths, it is *highly recommended* that they be absolute paths):
   1. Set the "wrf" path to the root directory of your WRF installation.
   2. Set the "wps" path to the root directory of your WPS installation.
-6. Configure the timing section (These are used to determine the values used in the run_, start_, and end_ fields):
+8. Configure the timing section (These are used to determine the values used in the run_, start_, and end_ fields):
   1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
   2. Set the offset values if you want the simulation to start at a time different from that produced by rounding (e.g. with rounding set to current day, setting hours 6 and the other fields to 0 would cause the simulation to start 6:00am on the current day).
 Otherwise, disable it (set "enabled" to false).
   3. Set the duration values to match how long you wish your script to run.
     - The fields accept extended values.  e.g. setting hours to 36 is equivalent to setting days to 1 and hours to 12.
-7. Configure the grib section (this is only required if the wget feature is enabled):
+9. Configure the grib section (this is only required if the GRIB Module is enabled):
   + See [Writing a GRIB URL](https://github.com/Toberumono/WRF-Runner/wiki/Grib-Module#writing-a-grib-url) for the steps needed.
-8. That's it.
+10. That's it.
 Proceed to [Running](#running)

-####Running
+#### Running
 1. cd to the directory into which you linked the WRFRunner.jar and configuration.json files.
 2. run `java -jar WRFRunner.jar configuration.json`

-####Setting Up a Cron Task
+#### Setting Up a Cron Task
 In order for this to run automatically, we need to set up a Cron task.

 1. cd to the directory into which you linked the WRFRunner.jar and configuration.json files.